 OUR MISSION: The mission of Hoima Catholic health department is to imitate Christ, to promote life to the full and to heal in a holistic manner with preference to the less privileged.

 Sr. Annette Kyaligonza who works as the Diocesan Health Coordinator asserts that health services in the Diocese ought to promote access to quality health care for the less privileged and vulnerable social groups like women, children, destitute and the chronically ill.
 In order to achieve this, the Diocesan health units are Private Not For Profit (PNFP).

-The healthcare department of the Diocese through the above-mentioned health units, in close collaboration with the Uganda Catholic Medical Bureau (UCMB), Joint Medical Stores (JMS) and the Uganda Ministry of Health, offers preventive, curative, promotion, training, Maternal Child Health, CBHC and HIV/AIDS care and counseling.
+The Healthcare Department of the Diocese through the above-mentioned health units, in close collaboration with the Uganda Catholic Medical Bureau (UCMB), Joint Medical Stores (JMS) and the Uganda Ministry of Health, offers preventive, curative, promotion, training, Maternal Child Health, CBHC and HIV/AIDS care and counselling.